 They may not seem like they’re done after 10 minutes, but I promise you they are.
-If you over bake the cookies, the bottoms will become too brown and you won’t have that melt in your mouth butter cookie experience that I know you’re craving!
+If you over bake the cookies, the bottoms will become too brown and you won’t get that melt in your mouth butter cookie experience that I know you’re craving!

 The cookies will crack a bit when you bake them… the cracks give ’em that extra special homemade charm.
 (And if one cracks and looks funny, you’ll just eat it before anyone can see it.)

-If you’d like to make the dough ahead of time, you can keep the dough in the refrigerator for 1-2 days before baking.
+Make Ahead Dough: If you’d like to make the dough ahead of time, you can keep the dough in the refrigerator for 1-2 days before baking.

-Allergens: As written, this recipe is gluten-free, dairy-free and egg-free, but always double check all ingredients as formulas can change.
+Allergens: As written, this recipe is gluten free, dairy free and egg free, but always double check all ingredients as formulas can change.

 - 1 cup sugar